I don’t get it.

 Type in exactly that.

-For Google just choose Google, exclude the network (these are sites that show banners etc.).
-Hit get ideas.
+For Google, only choose Google and exclude the network (these are sites that show banners etc.).
+Hit ‘Get ideas.’

-Once you go to the keyword ideas tab, you’ll see the monthly search volume for your keywords in that region, plus the average CPC for them.
+Once you go to the keyword ideas tab, you’ll see the monthly search volume for your keywords in that region, plus the average CPC for each one.

-From this you can see that only 10 people per month in the US search for “buy bricks cheap”, but it costs almost $3.00 per click to advertise for that keyword.
+From this, you can see that only ten people per month in the US search for “buy bricks cheap”, but it costs almost $3.00 per click to advertise for that keyword.

 Not such a great deal.

 “Cheap bricks,” on the other hand, has 260 searches per month, but only costs $0.78, on average.